Hawaiian Airlines Business Class Airbus A330 Review

 The Hawaiian Airlines Business Class Cabin: SFO to Maui

 Hawaiian Airlines operates the Airbus A330-200 on long-haul flights.
-This aircraft flies with 18 lie flat seats in First Class and 260 seats in Economy Class.
-The Airbus A330-200 aircraft version presented here features lie flat beds in its Business Class, or First Class Premium Cabin.
-The lie flat bed seats have been designed with aspects from Hawaii’s environment such as curves, earth tone colors, and natural wood.
+This aircraft flies with 18 lie-flat seats in First Class and 260 seats in Economy Class.
+The Airbus A330-200 aircraft version presented here features lie-flat beds in its Business Class or First Class Premium Cabin.
+The lie-flat bed seats have been designed with aspects of Hawaii’s environment, such as curves, earth-tone colors, and natural wood.

-But Hawaiian airlines have upgraded its Airbus fleet with brand new interiors and lie-flat seats.
-I feel that the upgrades on their Business Class is top-notch and arguably makes Hawaiian Airlines more of a hybrid airline (a cross between a major carrier and leisure carrier) – making them competitive with major U.S. carriers like Delta, United, and American on flights in and out of Hawaii.
+But Hawaiian Airlines have upgraded its Airbus fleet with brand new interiors and lie-flat seats.
+I feel that the upgrades on their Business Class are top-notch and arguably make Hawaiian Airlines more of a hybrid airline (a cross between a major carrier and a leisure carrier) – making them competitive with major U.S. carriers like Delta, United, and American on flights in and out of Hawaii.

 Each seat in the business class cabin is located in its own shell – with detailed designs of curves to represent Hawaii’s ocean waves – and slightly angled towards either the window or aisle.